Policy Learning under Endogeneity Using Instrumental Variables

-We apply the EWM encouragement rule to an empirical dataset from the third wave of the Indonesian Family Life Survey (IFLS).
-We aim to provide advice on how upper secondary schooling can be encouraged to maximize average adult wages by manipulating the tuition fee.
-We find that the optimal policy without budget constraints provides tuition subsidy eligibility to individuals who face relatively high tuition fees and live relatively close to the nearest secondary school.
-The MTE structure underlying the social welfare criterion allows us to understand how the optimal policy is driven by heterogeneity in treatment take-up and treatment effects.
+I apply the EWM encouragement rule to an empirical dataset from the third wave of the Indonesian Family Life Survey (IFLS).
+The goal is to provide advice on how upper secondary schooling can be encouraged to maximize average adult wages by manipulating the tuition fee.
+I find that the optimal policy without budget constraints provides tuition subsidy eligibility to individuals who face relatively high tuition fees and live relatively close to the nearest secondary school.
+I also provide a partial explanation of why this subpopulation is targeted.

-\textbf{Related Literature}: This paper is related to four strands of literature, of which we provide a non-exhaustive overview below.
+\textbf{Related Literature}: This paper is related to four strands of literature, of which I provide a non-exhaustive overview below.

-First, the research question is closely related to the literature on statistical treatment rules in econometrics, including \citet{manski2004statistical}, \citet{hirano2009asymptotics}, \citet{bhattacharya2012inferring}, \citet{kitagawa2018should}, \citet{athey2021policy}, \citet{mbakop2021model}, \citet{sun2021empirical}.
-See also \citet{hirano2020asymptotic} for a recent review.
-Despite the breadth of the literature, only a few econometric works look into policy choice with observational data when the unconfoundedness assumption does not hold. \citet{kasy2016partial} and \citet{byambadalai2022} focus on cases of partial identification and welfare ranking of policies rather than optimal policy choices. \citet{athey2021policy} assume homogeneous treatment effects so that the conditional average treatment effect (CATE) on compliers can be extrapolated to those on the entire population. \citet{sasaki2020welfare} identify the social welfare criterion via the MTE and demonstrate an application to the EWM framework.
-Nonetheless, these works implicitly assume the complete enforcement of treatment rules, whereas we consider more realistic policy tools.
+First, the research question is closely related to the literature on statistical treatment rules in econometrics following the seminal work of \citet{manski2004statistical}.
+See \citet{hirano2020asymptotic} for a recent review.
+Despite the breadth of the literature, only a few works look into observational data settings when the unconfoundedness assumption does not hold. \citet{kasy2016partial} and \citet{byambadalai2022} focus on cases of partial identification and welfare ranking of policies rather than optimal policy choices. \citet{athey2021policy} assume homogeneous treatment effects so that the \emph{conditional average treatment effect} (CATE) on compliers can be extrapolated to those on the entire population. \citet{sasaki2020welfare} identify the social welfare criterion via the MTE and demonstrate an application to the EWM framework.
+Nonetheless, these works implicitly assume complete enforcement of treatment rules, whereas I consider more realistic policy tools.
 In particular, the social welfare representation for treatment rules in \citet{sasaki2020welfare} can be viewed as a special case of that for binary encouragement rules in this paper when manipulations of the instrument are extremely strong.
 This echoes the discussion in their Section 3 of the presumption of full compliance under the treatment assignment, which they recognize will be rationalized in extreme circumstances.